ORIGINS OF THE HANDIE TALKIE

 SCR-536 DESCRIPTION

-Battery life was quoted as 19 hours but generally the set was described as battery ‘thirsty’ and, although it was tropicalised, susceptibility to dampness and mould quite often reduced A BC-611 Label battery performance.
+Battery life was quoted as 19 hours but generally the set was described as battery ‘thirsty’ and, although it was tropicalised, susceptibility to dampness and mould quite often reduced battery performance.

 OPERATION

-Extending the telescopic antenna turned on receiver power, while transmit-receive change over was effected by depressing the SCR-536’s only other operator accessible control, the PTT switch.
+Extending the telescopic antenna turned on receiver power, A BC-611 Labelwhile transmit-receive change over was effected by depressing the SCR-536’s only other operator accessible control, the PTT switch.
 Internal AVC handled volume and the Operator’s Manual advised reducing the antenna length to reduce receiver overload on very strong signals!

 The version of the SCR-536 shown to the left has a deeper than normal base plate.
 This type of base housed two 6.5 mm phono jacks, one for an external microphone and the other for external headphones.